 On February 11, 2008, we announced that our Board of Directors authorized management to repurchase shares of our common stock with an aggregate total amount up to \$50 million.
 We intend from time to time and as business conditions warrant, to purchase shares of our common stock on the open market or in negotiated or block trades.
 No time limit has been set for completion of this program.
-As of December 31, 2012, we have purchased 1,038,670 shares of our common stock for a total of \$28.3 million, and \$21.7 million remains available under the February 2008 authorization.
+We did not repurchase any shares of our common stock in 2013.
+As of December 31, 2013 and 2012, we have purchased 1,038,670 shares of our common stock for a total of \$28.3 million, and \$21.7 million remains available for future purchases under the February 2008 authorization.
 As of December 31, 2011, we purchased 951,160 shares of our common stock for a total of \$27.2 million, and \$22.8 million remained available under the authorization.
 Unless terminated or extended earlier by resolution of the board of directors, the program will expire when the amount authorized for repurchases has been spent.